Historia Mundum

 The Boom of Fordism after 1945

-The economy became increasingly based on technologies that matured during World War II, such as automobiles, ships, steel, and petrochemicals.
-Demand was driven by the privileged classes in various industrialized regions, including the Midwest in the United States, the Ruhr and Rhineland in Germany, and the Tokyo-Yokohama area in Japan.
+The economy became increasingly based on technologies that matured during World War II, especially industries tied to motor vehicles, shipping, steel, and petrochemicals.
+Demand clustered in the American Midwest, the German Ruhr-Rhineland corridor, and Japan’s Tokyo-Yokohama area, showing that mass consumption first expanded through the richest industrial cores rather than through society as a whole.
 Infrastructure development became a state responsibility, boosting both demand and supply.

 The phenomenal economic growth from 1945 to 1973 depended on the collaboration and commitments between three main actors: the state, corporate capital, and organized labor unions.
 In the immediate post-World War II period, labor unions were politically defeated in an atmosphere of repression and anti-communism, exemplified by the Wagner and Taft-Hartley Acts in the United States.
 Despite this, unions retained some power, such as control over promotions and worker safety.
 They became tools for disciplining workers to accept Fordism.

 Corporations embraced scientific rationalizations to increase productivity, simultaneously improving worker wages and capitalist profits.
 Corporations accepted unions, provided they controlled their members.
-The state took on numerous responsibilities, including investing in infrastructure, managing economic cycles through monetary and fiscal policies, and providing social welfare.
+The state became responsible for infrastructure, macroeconomic management, and welfare provision, so public authority helped stabilize both production and demand.
 The extent of state intervention varied by country, but governments of different ideologies maintained a stable pattern of economic growth and improved living standards.

 The post-war Fordist model represented a comprehensive way of life, centered on mass production and consumption, interacting with modernism.
 It had an international dimension, expanding global economic flows to incorporate the entire capitalist world, consequently boosting various economic activities such as tourism and international finance.
 The system was sustained by the financial, economic, and military hegemony of the United States, which financed the world in exchange for opening economies and resources to large corporations.